thankscitizen/opentdf/README.md

-# openTDF Documentation
+# OpenTDF Documentation

 ## Evaluate

-Do you want a quick demonstration of openTDF?
+Do you want a quick demonstration of OpenTDF?
 See [Quickstart](quickstart)

 ## Integrate